Chathamangalam (Kannur): Chathamangalam Waterfalls

 Apart from the Theruvamala, the Chathamangalam Waterfalls is a treat to the eyes as well.
-It is a seasonal waterfalls with significant watercurrent from the month of June to September, located near Chathamangalam-Neduvode road.
+It is a seasonal waterfalls with significant water currents from the month of June to September, located near Chathamangalam-Neduvode road.

 Life and Culture

 Most of the inhabitants of the village are farmers.
-Rubber, coconut, ramboottan, cashew, cocoa, areca nut, pepper, nutmeg, coffee and vegetables are cultivated here in abundance.
+Rubber, coconut, rambutan, cashew, cocoa, areca nut, pepper, nutmeg, coffee and vegetables are cultivated here in abundance.

 People here are very much active in politics and religious activities.
 Political parties with good number of supporters include the Indian National Congress, CPI(M) and Kerala Congress(M).
 Most of the villagers belong to Syro-Malabar Catholic Church followed by Malankara Catholicism and Hinduism.
 The most celebrated festivities are Christmas, Onam, Easter and Vishu.